01 of 03

-Drop your preconceptions about sunny California beaches if you want to visit San Francisco's Ocean Beach.
-This northern California beach is foggy at least as often as it's sunny.
+If you’re thinking about going to Ocean Beach, drop your preconceptions about sunny California beaches and think San Francisco experience instead.
+To start, Ocean Beach is foggy at least as often as it's sunny.
 The water temperature seldom exceeds 60 degrees and hovers in the mid-50s most of the year.
+Only the hardiest swimmer and surfers dare go into the cold, turbulent water.

 Why Should You Go to Ocean Beach?

-Despite all that, this 1.5-mile-long beach is San Francisco's most popular.
-The waves are often strong and dangerous with riptides and undercurrents, but a few hardy surfers are often found testing their skills.
+In spite of its drawbacks, this 1.5-mile-long beach is San Francisco's busiest.
+The waves... are often strong and dangerous with riptides and undercurrents, but a few hardy surfers are often found testing their skills.
 Others stick to skimboarding near the shore, using a small board to "skim" an incoming wave while others go kite surfing, using the wind to pull them and their board through the waves.

 What Can You Do at Ocean Beach?

-With water that's cold even in summer, Ocean Beach not a... popular spot for swimming.
-In fact, swimming is not recommended.
-Nevertheless, you'll still find the sand full of people on a nice day.
+With water that's cold even in summer, Ocean Beach is the place to go swimming.
+Nevertheless, you'll still find the sand full of people on a beautiful day.

 You can also have a picnic on the beach, but this may not be the best place for it.
 Think about it: the wind that powers so many activities at Ocean Beach also blows the sand around.
 If you decide to try, alcohol and glass containers are not allowed.

-Bonfires are allowed for groups of 25 people or less, between Lincoln Way & Fulton Street, with some restrictions which are outlined at the Golden Gate National Recreation Area website.
+Bonfires are allowed for groups of 25 people or less, between Lincoln Way & Fulton Street, with some restrictions which you can find at the Golden Gate National Recreation Area website.

 Creature Comforts at Ocean Beach